Understanding Anger in Therapy

 The temptation to reach for the pencil rubber becomes irresistible.
 Some plan every small detail to stay “in control,” while others keep starting again.

 All of these responses make sense.
-Anger is a big emotion; big emotions often want either containment or escape.
+Anger is a big emotion; big emotions often seek either containment or escape.

-In the creative process, metaphors, lines, pressure, shapes and colour become a safe way for anger to emerge outside the body but still held in the room.
+In the creative process, metaphors, lines, pressure, shapes, and colour become a safe way for anger to emerge outside the body but still be held in the room.

 Choosing materials becomes part of this exploration.
 Certain moments call for something more containing: clay, pens, smaller surfaces, bounded shapes, or sturdier paper.
 Other moments ask for expansion: large sheets, charcoal, oil pastels, paint, guided drawings, or faster, freer gestures.